 Ecuadorian shrimp ceviche

 I know I’ve already made a couple of varieties of ceviche for Peruvian week, but, in my defence, the Ecuadorian type is quite different, and ceviche is too delicious to just make once.
 The major differences in Ecuadorian ceviche are that the fish/seafood is more likely to be cooked, and is commonly served in a lot more liquid than Peruvian varieties.
 These “soups” often take on a reddish hue in the classic cooked-shrimp ceviche, due to the inclusion of fresh chopped tomatoes, tomato juice, or, as I was surprised to learn, ketchup and yellow mustard!
 It is also common in some parts of Ecuador to serve “vegetarian ceviche”, which usually has lupini beans, mango, mushroom, or palm hearts as a basis.
 Ceviche, particularly the seafood varieties, are hugely popular along the coastline, and are just the thing to accompany a hot sunny day by the seaside.
-To make my shrimp ceviche, I combined peeled cooked shrimp, raw red onions, chopped tomatoes and capsicum, lime juice, orange juice, tomato juice, lots of coriander and a little olive oil.
-I served it with a few traditional accompaniments, including avocado, chifles (banana chips), cooked hominy corn and popcorn.
+To make my shrimp ceviche, I combined peeled cooked shrimp, raw red onions, chopped tomatoes and capsicum, lime juice, orange juice, tomato juice, lots of coriander and a little olive oil, with a topping of crunchy corn nuts for texture.
+I served it with a few traditional accompaniments, including chifles (banana chips), green salad and popcorn.
 The last item fleetingly surprised me, until I reasoned that, of course, the indigenous Ecuadorians would have discovered popcorn millennia ago, given that corn is native to the continent.
 These days, popcorn is often served by itself as a snack in Ecuador, or sprinkled on top of soups, where it crackles as it melts into the broth, forming a starchy thick texture.
 I’ve never heard of popcorn being served as a traditional side dish anywhere else in the world, but I must say, it’s genius!

 Fritada, llapingachos and accompaniments

 One of my favourite things about South American cuisine is the tendency for meals to consist of big plates filled with a large variety of tasty and colourful morsels.
 “Fritada” therefore technically refers to the meat element of this dish, but in my opinion it would be gross negligence not to serve it with innumerable accompaniments.
 Fritada is made of pieces of pork, generally rib or loin, boiled in a broth of water, orange juice, cumin, garlic, onion, salt and shallot.
 Eventually, the liquid boils down to a thick paste, and the outside of the pork pieces turn brown and a little bit crispy from being fried in the spices, reduced sugars and fats, a delightful mix which I am equally delighted to learn actually has a name in Ecuador: mapuhuira.
 The dish stems from small towns in the highlands of Ecuador, where it can either be served alone from food stalls, or as part of larger mixed plates in rustic restaurants frequented by tourists sojourning into the mountains.
 I served my fritada with llapingachos, which are patties made of mashed cooked potato, combined with achiote powder, cooked chopped onion and seasoning, and stuffed with a fresh white cheese.
 These are then fried on a skillet until golden-brown on the outside.
 They are often served with a peanut sauce (salsa de mani), although I omitted it from my preparation, but it sounds delicious!
 Llapingachos also hails from the highlands, and is very common to find alongside fritada.
-I also included fried plantain bananas, a squeeze of lime, baked cassava, curtido (tomato, red onion and coriander salad), avocado and steamed corn.
+I also included fried plantain bananas, fried cassava, stewed white hominy corn, curtido (tomato, red onion and coriander salad), avocado and steamed corn.
 Now that’s what I call a meal!